gaw1ik/Random-Forests-and-Computer-Vision-for-Classification-of-Defects-in-Silicon-Nanopillar-Arrays/README.md

 ## Methods:

 ### Pre-Processing:
+  First, the RGB image is masked to isolate the 1x1 mm square device regions on the wafer using the image mask "mask_sqrs.png".

-  The RGB image is converted to a color-indexed (also could be called color-quantized) image to reduce the size of the color space to just a handful of colors (red, black, gray, green, faded green).
-These colors are by far the most popular colors on the wafer and are useful for the subsequent feature engineering.
+  The RGB device images are then color-indexed (or color quantized) to reduce the size of the color space to just a handful of colors (red, black, gray, green, faded green).
+These colors are chosen ad hoc based on the fact that they are observed to be the most popular colors on the wafer and different colors are associated with different defect types.
+As mentioned, when the pillars are fabricated succesfully, they produce a particular shade of green.
+The color green corresponds to the yield condition for the devices and is defined specifically as HSV colors meeting the conditions 60<H<115, S>140, V>140.
+The device images are converted to the HSV color space for this operation.
+The color black is then defined as V<75 and gray as V>75, S<50.
+The remaining pixels are then quantized to either red or faded green depending on which color centroid they are closet to where red centroid = (120,119,55) and faded green centroid = (50,90,50).

 <p float="left">
   <img src="https://github.com/gaw1ik/nanopillar-computer-vision/blob/master/mask_sqrs.png" width="30%" title="Squares Mask Image"/>
   <img src="https://github.com/gaw1ik/nanopillar-computer-vision/blob/master/RGBi_jpg.jpg"  width="30%" title="Indexed RGB Image"/>
 </p>

-Next, the indexed RGB image is masked to isolate the 1x1 mm square device regions on the wafer using the image mask "mask_sqrs.png".
-Each image of each device is then considered as an example in this machine learning problem.
+Each image of each defective device is then considered as an example in this machine learning problem.
 The devices and their associated information (pixel coordinates, bounding box, etc.) are arranged in a pandas dataframe which is utilized for the machine learning.

 ### Feature Engineering:
 Most of the effort that went into this project went into feature engineering to provide relevant features to the classifier.
 Features include:
 * the fraction of device that is defective
-* the fractions of each device that are of each of one of the following indexed colors (red, black, gray, green, faded green)
+* the fractions of each device that are of each of one of the following indexed colors (black, gray, red, faded green)
 * if the device is at an edge of the pattern area (a boolean feature 0/1)
-* the fraction of the perimeter pixels of gray areas that touch each of the following colors (black, faded green, green)
+* the fraction of the perimeter pixels of gray areas that touch each of the following colors (black, green, red, faded green)

 ### Labelling the Training Data:
 The script "labeller_updatable.py" was used to manually label the training data.
 This script (at least) works in the IDE Spyder and basically shows the image of a device from the training set one at a time and asks for input as to what defects are present in the device.
 The input options are abbreviations I came up with for the various defect types ('p','nf','ed','eed','ene','enf','s').
 I would enter a comma-separated list of these abbreviations and press enter.
 The script allows for 'quit' to be entered as well, which allowed me to end the program and take a break from labelling.
 It would save the current progress and I could then come back later and continue labelling.
 Hence, the *updatable* aspect of the labeller.
 The label lists are then automatically parsed and transformed into a sparse boolean array (one-hot encoding).